Originally Aired June 2nd on Ask Sara with Sara Troy.

 What Is IBS?

 Irritable bowel syndrome (IBS) is a digestive disorder that many people have, but few people talk about.
 It is estimated that IBS affects up to 15% of the population with its symptoms of chronic abdominal pain and major disturbance of bowel functioning.
-IBS can entail bouts of urgent diarrhea, episodes of chronic constipation, or a pattern of alternating between the two.
+IBS can entail bouts of urgent diarrhoea, episodes of chronic constipation, or a pattern of alternating between the two.
 IBS is considered a functional disorder, in that it involves a malfunction in how the intestinal system works, but doesn’t show up in any visible disease process or tissue damage.
 If you have IBS, you know first hand how intense the disorder can be and how it can cause significant disruption in the ability to attend to the tasks of daily life.

 Solutions for IBS HERE